-Sometimes, we get so uncomfortable, we find the closest exit and do everything we can to escape the entire situation.
+Sometimes, it causes us to feel so uncomfortable, we find the closest exit and do everything we can to escape the entire situation.

-Social anxiety makes us feel like there’s a huge wall in our mind, keeping us from being normal.
+It's as if social anxiety creates a huge wall in our minds, keeping us from being normal.

 Hi!
 I'm Aaron J. Kelley

 I’m the founder Discarded Anxiety.

 I know what it’s like to feel socially awkward and struggle to find words to speak in the simplest of conversations.

 I’ve had my hands get sweaty, my heart beating out of my chest, and my mind go completely blank while people were waiting for me to speak.